builde7b0b/playwright/README.md

 # PLAYWRIGHT E2E TESTING WITH Backstage
-Yes, if your Backstage application uses OAuth for authentication, you'll need to account for that in your test.
+if your Backstage or any other application uses OAuth for authentication, you'll need to account for that in your playwright test.
 There are a few approaches you can take to handle OAuth authentication in your Playwright tests:

 ## Programmatic login (recommended):